m0cal/lutinlens_server/README.md

 	```
 2. **framing_advisor**

-    Request with a session ID and a base64-encoded photo, response with a action as suggestion.
+    Request with a session ID and a base64-encoded photo, response with an action as suggestion.
 	```mermaid
 	flowchart LR
 		Photo --|SessionID|--> Context